How to Pressure Wash a House: Achieving Professional Results at Home

 rinse the exterior

-Step 2: Add the detergent
+Step 2: Add the Detergent

 There are many pressure washing soaps available on the market, which you can find easily at your local store.
-Make sure to purchase the environment-friendly products, especially when you have pets or lots of plants outside your house.
+Make sure to purchase environment-friendly products, especially when you have pets or lots of plants outside your house.

 Many people decide not to add any soap and go for a solution of 70% water / 30% white vinegar.

-Ensure that you have a soap tip attached on the washer to provide a lower water stream pressure, and adjust the stream angle to 60 degrees, allowing you to apply the soap and increase the washing area more quickly.
+Make sure you have a soap tip attached on the washer to provide a lower water stream pressure, and adjust the stream angle to 60 degrees, allowing you to apply the soap and increase the washing area more quickly.

 ➜ RELATED: The Ultimate Guide to Cleaning with Vinegar: Green Cleaners 101

-Step 3: Setting up the scaffold
+Step 3: Setting Up the Scaffold

 Set up the washer carefully before scrubbing so it can be ready to go.